A Divide-and-Conquer Approach to Dicke State Preparation: Divide-and-Conquer Circuits

 We can then subtract (in superposition) the Hamming weight $k_1$ encoded in big-endian unary in the first half of $n_1$ qubits from the $\ket{0^{n_2-k}1^{k}}$ unary encoding of $k$ in the second half of $n_2$ qubits.
-This can be done with 1 CNOT for each pair $(q_i, q_{2n_1-i+1})$.
-Taking also into account the number of CNOTs of a big-endian unitary $U_{n_1,k}^{be}$ on the upper $n_1$ qubits and a little-endian unitary $U_{n_2,k}^{be}$ on the lower, reversely ordered $n_2$ qubits, we get the CNOT counts for Ladder architectures (in parentheses) in Table~\ref{tbl:CNOT-counts}.
+This can be done with 1 {\CNOT} for each pair $(q_i, q_{2n_1-i+1})$.
+Taking also into account the number of {\CNOT}s of a big-endian unitary $U_{n_1,k}^{be}$ on the upper $n_1$ qubits and a little-endian unitary $U_{n_2,k}^{be}$ on the lower, reversely ordered $n_2$ qubits, we get the {\CNOT} counts for Ladder architectures in Table~\ref{tbl:CNOT-counts}.